Iron Eyes Cody

 Numerous film roles followed and de Corti stayed in character whether he was working or not.
 He dressed the part every day, married a Native American woman and adopted two Indian children.
 He also devoted his life to the cause, raising awareness and money.
 In fact, he met with every President from Roosevelt to Clinton to discuss the plight of the American Indian.

 During his lifetime, he never once admitted to his deception, defiantly proclaiming “you can’t prove anything!”
 It mattered little among those he had worked so tirelessly for over the years.
 They considered him an Indian regardless of what his actual heritage might have been, and rightfully so.
 He was their hero.

-If you have fond memories of the of long-running commercials that Iron Eyes Cody appeared in, we’d love to hear any thoughts you might have in our comments section below.
+If you have memories of the of long-running commercials that Iron Eyes Cody appeared in, I’d love to hear any thoughts you might have in thecomments section below.